pawelwiejkut/pawelwiejkut.dev/content/posts/extend_rspc_decision.md

 The best idea now is to **DO NOT ACTIVATE** this implementation before fully fill implementing the class.
 Let’s just double click on the class name
 <img src="/extend_rspc_decision/5.png" width="80%" />

-<mark>If you activate implementation with wrong function definition, then you have to clear entries in table: SFBMETHSIG before enable implementation once again.
-In other way function structure will be not updated.</mark>
+<mark>If you activate implementation with the wrong function definition, then you have to clear entries in table: SFBMETHSIG before enabling implementation once again.
+In another way, the function structure will be not updated.</mark>

 Basic class should look like below: